Benchmarking multicultural services

 - Comprehensive library planning mechanisms exist which are inclusive of diversity issues and which allocate staffing, resourcing and planning.

-- Library has strong ongoing partnerships with NESB community organisations.
+- Library has strong ongoing partnerships with CALD community organisations.

 - Enhanced

-- Community engagement activities to inform library planning include NESB community input.
+- Community engagement activities to inform library planning include CALD community input.

-- NESB demographic data is utilised as a planning tool, though the ethnicity data is not integrated with other data.
+- CALD demographic data is utilised as a planning tool, though the ethnicity data is not integrated with other data.

 - Multicultural services planning occurs but is not integrated with development of whole of library plans and allocation of resources.

-- Library has partnerships with NESB community organisations.
+- Library has partnerships with CALD community organisations.

 - Average

-- Planning mechanisms exist to identify NESB issues but are not clearly linked to resource allocation.
+- Planning mechanisms exist to identify CALD issues but are not clearly linked to resource allocation.

-- Limited NESB demographic data is utilised as a planning tool (eg. Language spoken at home only).
+- Limited CALD demographic data is utilised as a planning tool (eg. Language spoken at home only).

 - Improving

-- NESB community engagement is limited to complaints and service feedback.
+- CALD community engagement is limited to complaints and service feedback.

 - Demographic data is not utilised in planning.

-- Formal planning mechanisms exist but only includes NESB issues as part of Council’s community development goals.
+- Formal planning mechanisms exist but only includes CALD issues as part of Council’s community development goals.

 - Entry level